 What Exactly is CBD?

 CBD might sound familiar to you.
 You may have heard conversations about it, but didn’t quite grasp all the details.
 Cannabidiol (CBD) is a derivative of the hemp plant that contains unique properties.
-Millions of people everyday live happier lives thanks to CBD.
+Millions of people everyday live happier lives thanks to CBD flower.
 Its incredible abilities in promoting health, reducing nervousness, and encouraging balance make it an invaluable addition to people’s lives.